 Let’s talk about Eros

 Created by Jim Starlin and first appearing in 1973’s Invincible Iron Man #55, Eros is Thanos’ younger brother.
-With good looks and the power of controlling other people’s emotions, Eros is both the superhero called Starfox and a massive fuckboi.
+With good looks and the power to influence other people’s emotions, Eros is both the superhero called Starfox and a massive fuckboi.
 If he wasn’t helping the Avengers with a crisis, he was being hedonistic as hell in space.

 Like many fictional brothers, the two do not like each other, and Thanos will often just capture and torment Eros.
 They do get along, sometimes: They once had to work together to defeat Thanos’ future self, and they have a truce to meet once a year and bring each other gifts.